YeoLab/SONAR/README.md

 ## Install
 > cd SONAR_directory

-> python setup.py install
+> python setup.py install           #PS: Please use Python 2 rather than Python 3 to run this command.

-PS: Please use the version: python 2.7.*

 ## Usage:
 1. Go into the SONAR software folder. e.g., run "cd SONAR/" in the folder where you store SONAR.